ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 Optional
 {: .label .label-blue }

-The API configuration controls how Autosuggest communicates with the Unbxd backend.
-It allows you to define the API endpoint and fine-tune the **types and number of suggestions** fetched for each autosuggest request.
-These settings help tailor the autosuggest experience to match business priorities and user behavior.
+The API configuration controls how the new Autosuggest SDK communicates with the Unbxd backend.
+It allows you to define the API endpoint and fine-tune the **types and number of suggestions** fetched for each request.
+These settings help tailor the new Autosuggest SDK experience to match business priorities and user behavior.

 ### Default